 Krista is a University of Toronto alumnus with a Master of Science in Physical Therapy (MScPT) degree in 2013 and Honours Bachelor of Physical and Health Education (BPHE Hons) with a minor in physiology in 2010.
-She also holds a post-graduate Diploma of Advanced Orthopaedic Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, and is a Fellow of the Canadian Academy of Manipulative Physiotherapy.
-Krista is passionate about the orthopaedic and sports areas of practice and has pursued this passion participating in Toronto 2013 Pan American Games volunteering as a medical practitioner.
+She also holds a post-graduate Diploma of Advanced Orthopaedic Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, and is a Fellow of the Candian Academy of Manipulative Physiotherapy.
+Krista is passionate about the orthopaedic and sports areas of practice and has pursued this passion participating in the Toronto 2015 Pan American Games volunteering as a medical practitioner.
 Working along-side our clinic's founder, Catherine Striowski, in the multi-disciplinary polyclinic in the Athletes’ Village, she has treated a wide variety of athletes and sports injuries.
 A physiotherapy session with Krista involves a combination of: manual therapy, soft tissue release, taping, postural and ergonomic education, exercise, gait/running-gait analysis, and modalities (eg.ultra-sound treatment, muscle stimulation).
 To further pursue her passion for sports and orthopaedic rehabilitation, Krista continues to take post-graduate courses to further develop her skills in orthopedics and manual therapy.